Roth Conversion Strategy

 The United States offers a tax shelter to its citizens called an Individual Retirement Account, or IRA.
 IRA's come in two flavors, a Traditional IRA and a Roth IRA.
 An IRA is not an investment security, an IRA is simply an investment vehicle that holds investment securities (e.g. stocks, bonds, cash, real-estate, etc.) and offers special tax treatment when money is withdrawn.

 If your company has a 401k, 403b or 457b plan, these are preferable to a traditional IRA because they have higher contribution limits, and your tax deductible contributions to a traditional IRA will be limited.
-When you leave a job, you will be eligible to rollover your 401k, 403b or 457b plans to a rollover IRA in a tax-free transaction.
+When you leave a job, you will be eligible to rollover your 401k, 403b or 457b plans to a Rollover IRA in a tax free transaction.

 Traditional IRA | Roth IRA | |